[Persian Cat Memo] I tried using the AWS free tier! Adding swap space

 [root@test-aws-harukainoue var]# mkdir swapfile [root@test-aws-harukainoue var]# ls -altr drwxr-xr-x 2 root root 6 Feb 2 04:52 swapfile [root@test-aws-harukainoue var]# cd swapfile [root@test-aws-harukainoue swapfile]# pwd /var/swapfile [root@test-aws-harukainoue swapfile]# dd if=/dev/zero of=/var/swapfile/swap bs=1M count=1024 1024+0 records in 1024+0 records out 1073741824 bytes (1.1 GB) copied, 13.6114 s, 78.9 MB/s [root@test-aws-harukainoue swapfile]# ls -altr -rw-r--r-- 1 root root 1073741824 Feb 11 08:40 swap [root@test-aws-harukainoue swapfile]# chmod 600 swap [root@test-aws-harukainoue swapfile]# ls -altr -rw------- 1 root root 1073741824 Feb 11 08:40 swap

-600 *If the permissions are not set to "600", the following warning will be displayed.
+*If the permissions are not set to "600", the following warning will be displayed.

 mkswap: /swap: insecure permissions 0644, 0600 suggested.

-Format the swap file for SWAP space
+Format the swap file for use as a SWAP area.

-and activate the swap file.
+Then, enable the swap file.

 [root@test-aws-harukainoue swapfile]# mkswap ./swap Setting up swapspace version 1, size = 1024 MiB (1073737728 bytes) no label, UUID=8227fefa-a6da-4c63-a9c3-ae21c06dad30 [root@test-aws-harukainoue swapfile]# swapon ./swap [root@test-aws-harukainoue swapfile]# free -m total used free shared buff/cache available Mem: 983 227 73 0 682 594 Swap: 1023 0 1023 [root@test-aws-harukainoue swapfile]# swapon -s Filename Type Size Used Priority /var/swapfile/swap file 1048572 0 -2